Mariosyian/benchmarking-programming-languages/README.md

     | Haxe | 4.2.5 |

 ## Build using Docker
-A docker image (can be [found](https://hub.docker.com/r/mariosyian/benchmarking-programming-languages) here) has been published which contains all pre-requisite libraries, language compilers/executables, and a Linux Ubuntu environment that can run the benchmark script.
+A docker image (which can be [found](https://hub.docker.com/r/mariosyian/benchmarking-programming-languages) here) has been published which contains all pre-requisite libraries, language compilers/executables, and a Linux Ubuntu environment that can run the benchmark script.

 ### Pre-Requisites for the host machine
 - docker